rajabishek/blogger/source/_posts/Functional-Thinking-Scala.md

 for(i <- 0 to 3)
   print(messages(i))
 ```
 As you can see above when we parameterize an instance with both a type and a value, the type comes first in its square brackets, followed by the value in parentheses.
-The type parameterization portion(the type names in square brackets) forms part of the type of the instance, the `message` val created above is of type `Array[String]`.
+The type parameterization portion(the type names in square brackets) forms part of the type of the instance, the `messages` val created above is of type `Array[String]`.
 The type of `messages` is `Array[String]`, not `Array[String](4)`.